 Have you ever fought with your significant other about money?
 Or maybe a better question is, how often do these fights happen?
-One-third of married couples fight about finances at least once a month, (1) and disagreements about money are the second leading cause of divorce, just behind infidelity.
-(2) Even if you are in the minority and arguments are rare, your relationship has probably felt the tension that finances can cause.
-A study from Northwestern Mutual found that money was the leading cause of stress among Americans.
-(3) That stress often escalates when you add in a second party who might have different ideas about how to handle money.
+Almost 70% of married or cohabiting couples admit to fighting about their finances, and disagreements about money are one of the top causes of divorce.
+Even if you are in the minority and arguments are rare, your relationship has probably felt the tension that finances can cause.
+A recent study found that money was the leading cause of stress among Americans.
+That stress often escalates when you add in a second party who might have different ideas about how to handle money.

 Why is it so difficult for money and love to peacefully coexist?

 It’s no secret that finances tend to stir up plenty of emotions and cause stress in everyday life, so couples may try to keep the peace by keeping mum about money.
 In addition, everyone has their own opinion on how to manage money, and most of us also have a unique financial personality.
 Some of us are savers, some are spenders.
 Some of us may be conservative, while others are free spirits.
 These differences can cause friction and discord, which then affects all other aspects of the relationship.

 But no matter what the statistics tell us, money doesn’t have to be a stress point in a relationship.
 Here are a few simple strategies that may help couples avoid financial friction.